 TOTAL DISTANCE: 29.55 KM/18.32 MI

-To start your 2017 SwimRunVA Richmond Race, you will take a shuttle from the headquarters hotel in downtown RVA to the parking lot of 3Sports, our starting line sponsor for the 2017 Race.
+To start your 2017 SwimRunVA Richmond Race, you will take a shuttle from the headquarters hotel in downtown RVA to the parking lot of the River Road Shopping Center.
 After leaving 3Sports, the race will take you across the Huguenot bridge.
 As the Sun rises to the east, enjoy the race's first view of Virginia's historic James River.
 But stay focused!
 There's a long way to go.

 Leg 2 - Flatwater - Swim 1.8 KM/1.12 MI